rashidjatoi/rashidjatoi/README.md

   - Implementing secure authentication systems using Firebase or JWT.
   - Building NoSQL and SQL database solutions with **Mongoose** and **PostgreSQL**.
   - Configuring and managing cloud services on **AWS**.
-  - Setting up CI/CD pipelines using tools like GitHub Actions, Jenkins, or AWS CodePipeline.
 - 👯 I’m looking to collaborate on projects involving:
   - **Mobile Application Development**.
   - **Backend Development**.